heartingNinja/FP-controller-controller-change/README.md

-PlayerControllerFP.cs is for movemnt and look.
+PlayerControllerFP.cs is for movemnt and look in first person.
 It works with a Charcter Controller